-Like all firms with multiple UK offices, there is some tension between the regions and the mothership.
-In Clydes’ case this is exacerbated somewhat by its glamorous blue glass London home in the St Botolph Building, which apparently boasts a “fantastic” canteen with a lovely view and standout brownies, porridge and Chicken Shawarma.
+Like all firms with multiple UK offices, there are some mild tensions between the regions and the mothership.
+In Clydes’ case this is exacerbated somewhat by its glamorous blue glass London home in the St Botolph Building, which apparently boasts a “fantastic” canteen with a lovely view and standout brownies, porridge and chicken shawarma.
+One embittered non-London rookie confessed to being “envious of London’s canteen” which is situated on the top floor and boasts “amazing views of the city”.
+Plus there’s said to be an “an amazing pastry chef!”
 Come the evening, it morphs into a bar where the first beer every other Thursday is free and a cleverly named Clyde & Cocktails social is held every month.

 The Manchester office is “not as impressive”, with no canteen.
 But at least all Clydes’ lawyers in the city are now under one roof, whereas until 2019 they were scattered around different sites.